MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-displaying-light-bulb-suggestions.md

     public event EventHandler<EventArgs> SuggestedActionsChanged;
     ```

 8. To complete the implementation, add implementations for the `Dispose()` and `TryGetTelemetryId()` methods.
-We don’t want to do telemetry, so just return false and set the GUID to Empty.
+We don't want to do telemetry, so just return false and set the GUID to Empty.

     ```c#
     public void Dispose()